 In Mahana Bay, at the southern tip of Hawaii Island, you’ll find one of the most spectacular landscapes in the world.
 The unique Papakōlea green sand beach is located inside the remains of a volcanic crater.

-Reaching this gorgeous green sand beach proves to be a bit of a challenge since it’s located amidst a harsh and dry landscape where the trade winds blow fiercely.
+Reaching this gorgeous green sand beach is a bit of a challenge since it’s located amidst a harsh and dry landscape where the trade winds blow fiercely.

-It takes a 2.6-mile hike, as well as a steep, descends into the crater to reach this natural wonder.
+It takes a 2.6-mile hike and a steep descent into the crater to reach this natural wonder.

-If you still have some energy left after your visit to Papakōlea beach then take a small detour to South Point, a popular cliff-jumping spot, to watch local daredevils show off their skills.
+If you still have some energy left after you visit Papakōlea beach, then take a small detour to South Point, a popular cliff-jumping spot, to watch local daredevils show off their skills.

 2. Dive or snorkel with manta rays